Savetang19/Cassette-tape-project/README.md

    This module contains the `Stage` class, which is used to create all of the graphical output in this program.

+More than three Python modules are also used in this program.
+The first is [`turtle`](https://docs.python.org/3/library/turtle.html), which is used for the graphical part, the second is [`os`](https://docs.python.org/3/library/os.html?highlight=os#module-os), which is used to browse a URL, and the third is [`json`](https://docs.python.org/3/library/json.html?highlight=json#module-json), which is used for data collection.

 ## Main Program

 If you want to run this program please use [app.py](app.py).